Eurobodalla is one step closer to connecting to the nbnTM network

 Homes and businesses in parts of Eurobodalla are one step closer to enjoying the nbnTM network, as planning is underway to connect more than 20, 600 premises to the nbnTM fixed line network.

-Construction is due to commence in parts of Batemans Bay, including the suburbs of; Denhams Beach, Sunshine Bay, Surf Beach, Batehaven, Batemans Bay, Catalina, Long Beach, Maloneys Beach, North Batemans Bay and Surfside in March/April 2017.
+Construction was completed in parts of Batemans Bay, including the suburbs of; Denhams Beach, Sunshine Bay, Surf Beach, Batehaven, Batemans Bay, Catalina, Long Beach, Maloneys Beach, North Batemans Bay and Surfside this year.

 Residents can expect to see nbnTM construction partner: